Juliann Salinas

 John Liu

-Born and raised in New Mexico, James comes with direct experience working with Tribes and understanding the traditional knowledge and processes as it pertains to their unique values and systems.
+Born and raised in New Mexico, James comes with direct experience working with Tribes and understanding the traditional knowledge as it pertains to their unique values.
 After working with the government sector, James realized his heart belongs to the nonprofit world.